 “Where did you get my name?”
 If you receive a call from nowhere from a head-hunter, you’ll always ask this question.
 But you won’t get any real answer – from a professional head-hunter at least.
 They’ll never reveal their sources, or even discuss the job with you on the first phone call.

 So what’s with all the mystery?
-Keeping things secret to make you feel specially selected is part of head-hunters tool box of techniques to lure you out from your office to meet them for an informal first coffee or chat.
+Keeping things secret to make you feel specially selected is part of the head-hunters toolbox of techniques to lure you out from your office to meet them for an informal first coffee or chat.

 So how do people get headhunted?
 Is there anything you can do to hit the radar?
 The good news is, yes indeed.
 The better news is here are 10 ideas on how.